 The system shows that it has been connected to the internet, but there is no sign of connectivity and you can’t browse the web.
 If you dig deeper into the troubleshooting report, you find that the error occurs due to missing Windows Sockets registry entries that are required for network connectivity.

-That sounds serious, but worry not; we’ve listed a number of working solutions that will hopefully solve the problem.
+That sounds serious, but worry not; we’ve listed a number of working solutions that will help you solve the problem.

 - Restore Network Protocol Files